TokenGift/whitepaper.tongifter.xyz/docs/daily-gift.md

-# 🤝 TG Channel/TG Group Daily Gift
+# ⏰ TG Channel / TG Group Daily Gift

 **For all of our updates and to join the conversation, be sure to check out our channels:**